Skip to main content

 Overview

-In this lab, you will be working with NodeJS to create APIs interacting with postgres.
+In this lab, you will be learning about building and working with application servers.
+We will be using NodeJS and Postgres to for this purpose.

 To receive credit for this lab, you MUST show your work to the TA during the lab, and push to the github by the deadline.
 Please note that submissions will be due right before your respective lab sessions in the following week.
 For Example, If your lab is on this Friday 10 AM, the submission deadline will be next Friday 10 AM.
 There is a "NO LATE SUBMISSIONS" policy for labs.